When it comes to losing weight- the single most important nutrient in a women’s diet is PROTEIN.

 What women can achieve, however, is a lean and sexy muscle that creates a toned physique much like Jamie Eason, Nicole Wilkins or even Jennifer Nicole Lee!

-Myth: Is too much protein bad for me?
+Your Questions Answered: Is too much protein bad for me?

 We all hear it, too much of a good thing is rarely a good thing.
 It’s true that our bodies can only utilize a certain amount of protein in any given day, and like vitamins, our bodies cannot absorb, use, or store an unlimited amount of protein (though I wish they did!).